New York City Is About To Get A New MLS Team That Might Be Owned By A Rich Dude From Dubai

 "The guy from the Emirates is lobbying the city for all these crazy benefits and tax breaks," said my source, who alas didn't have a name for me.

 And how would a team in Queens fare?
-The Red Bulls have their new stadium in Harrison, N.J., a city right across the river from Newark, and attendance is so-so.
-A Queens team wouldn't really be an attendance rival since the two stadiums would be separated by 23 miles and at least a 90-minute commute on the train.
+The Red Bulls have their new stadium in Harrison, N.J., a city right across the river from Newark, and attendance is A Queens team wouldn't really be an attendance rival since the two stadiums would be separated by 23 miles and at least a 90-minute commute on the train.
 They really would be serving different audiences.